tashaxanavsem82/team-collab-suite/CONTRIBUTING.md

 4. **Make Changes:** Implement your changes, and be sure to follow the project's coding style and guidelines.
 5. **Commit Changes:** Use meaningful commit messages to describe your changes.
 For example, `git commit -m "Add new feature"`.
 6. **Push Changes:** Push your changes back to your fork using `git push origin my-feature-branch`.
 7. **Create a Pull Request:** Go to the original repository, click on the "Pull Requests" tab, then click on the "New Pull Request" button.
+Include a clear title and description for your pull request.

 ## Additional Notes
 - If you are fixing an issue, please mention the issue number in your pull request description.